-Ref Environmental management measures Timing (Jacobs, 2021) Status Evidence project.
+Ref Environmental management measures Timing (Jacobs, 2021) Status Evidence Project.
 No new access tracks were sighted during site inspection.
 BIO 5 Where native vegetation is removed topsoil is to be retained from excavation areas within construction footprint (where possible).
 Topsoil stockpiles will be delineated and protected from machinery compaction and contamination during construction.
 Following construction and infill, topsoil will be re-spread over impacted native vegetation areas (to retain native seedbank and assist with natural revegetation).
 Avoid stockpiling in the vicinity of drainage lines.
-During construction NT JM (pers comms) confirmed that this is not relevant to the stage of the project.
+During construction С HC (pers comms) confirmed that native vegetation clearing has not been required for the current stage of the Project.
+It is recommended that material stockpiled during Stage 1 of the Project is delineated in the field.
 BIO6 Accurately and clearly mark out the limits of the construction footprint (only where native vegetation exists).
 No activities including parking and turning of vehicles and plant/ equipment will occur beyond the construction footprint.
 The Construction footprint will be demarcated prior to commencement of works in areas where native vegetation exists.
-During construction С The audit site inspection confirmed that flagging has been used to clearly mark out the limits of the construction footprint, see Plate 4.
-BIO 7 Materials, plant, equipment, work vehicles and soil/rock stockpiles to be placed to avoid damage to surrounding vegetation and will be outside tree drip-lines.
+During construction С The audit site inspection confirmed that flagging has been used to clearly mark out the limits of the construction footprint, see Plate 4 and Plate 5.
+BIO7 Materials, plant, equipment, work vehicles and soil/rock stockpiles to be placed to avoid damage to surrounding vegetation and will be outside tree drip-lines.
 Construction workers and vehicles will not access areas beyond delineated construction footprints.
-During construction C The EMS notes that materials, plant, equipment, work vehicles and soil/rock stockpiles will be placed to avoid damage to surrounding vegetation and outside tree drip-lines.
+During construction С The EMS notes that materials, plant, equipment, work vehicles and soil/rock stockpiles will be placed to avoid damage to surrounding vegetation and outside tree drip-lines.
 Construction workers and vehicles will not access areas beyond the delineated development site.
-The audit site inspection confirmed that flagging has been used to clearly mark out the limits of the construction footprint, see Plate 4.
-No construction workers
+The audit site inspection confirmed that flagging has been used to clearly mark out the limits of the

-Ref Environmental management measures Timing (Jacobs, 2021) Status Evidence vehicles were identified in areas beyond delineated construction footprint during the audit site inspection.
+Ref Environmental management measures Timing (Jacobs, 2021) Status Evidence construction footprint, see Plate 4 and Plate 5.
+No construction workers or vehicles were identified in areas beyond delineated construction footprint during the audit site inspection.
 BIO8 Where possible, avoid entering areas of significant weed infestations with machinery or personnel.
 Weed infestations are predominantly located in the Exotic grassland areas, or the PCT 1691 'regrowth' areas mapped within the development site (Figure 5-2).
-During construction NC No evidence was available at the time of the audit that confirmed machinery or personnel avoid entering areas of significant weed infestations.
-It is recommended that AGL ensures that where possible, machinery or personnel avoid entering areas of significant weed infestations.
+During construction NC It is noted that the construction and laydown areas for Stage 1 of the Project are generally located in previously disturbed areas, however evidence was not available at the time of the audit that confirm machinery or personnel avoided entering areas of significant weed infestations.
+It is recommended that AGL ensures that where possible, machinery or personnel avoid entering areas of significant weed infestations during future stages of the Project.
 BIO9 If required, weed control will be undertaken by suitably qualified and/or experienced personnel.
 This may include: Manual weed removal in preference to herbicides.
 Replacing non-target species removed/killed as a result of weed control activities.
 Protecting Non-target species from spray drift.
-Using only herbicides registered for use within or near waterways for the specific target weed.
-Not applying herbicide if it is raining or if rain is expected.
-Mixing and loading herbicides and cleaning equipment away from waterways and drains.
-The CEMP will detail the procedures for management of weeds on the development site (which will be in accordance with the requirements of the Biosecurity Act 2015).
-Pre- construction or during construction NC JM (pers comms) confirmed that weed control for the AGL site is managed under contract.
-The EMS notes that weed control will be undertaken by suitably qualified and / or experienced personnel as required.
-However evidence of weed control for the project was not available at the time of the audit.
-It is recommended that any weed control for the project is undertaken by suitably qualified and/or experienced personnel and
+Pre- construction or during construction С HC (pers comms) confirmed that weed control for the AGL site is managed under contract.
+The EMS notes that weed control will be undertaken by suitably qualified and / or